All About Cholesterol-Lowering Medicines

 you may have a test to look at the total amount of calcium (plaque) buildup in your

-arteries called a coronary artery calcium score (CAC).
-This is measured using a CT
+arteries.
+This test is called a coronary artery calcium score (CAC).
+This is measured

 Discuss your treatment goals with your healthcare provider.
 Make sure you understand